-The Revenant is that 2016 Oscar-winning film starring Leonard DiCaprio.
-Leo plays a frontiersman who is mauled by a bear, then miraculously revives with a vengeance.
-Hugh Glass, the man who inspired Leo's character in the film, has an incredible true-life biography even wilder than the film, and it's all recapped in this video.
+The Revenant is an Oscar-winning 2016 film starring Leonardo DiCaprio.
+DiCaprio plays a frontiersman who is mauled by a bear, left by his group to die, and somehow survives.
+Hugh Glass, the man who inspired DiCaprio's character in the film, had an even wilder life than what the film portrays, and it's all recapped in this video.

-Hugh Glass was born in 1783, in Pennsylvania.
-He was a seafaring man until French pirates took over his ship, and Glass ended up becoming a pirate instead of being killed by his captors.
+Hugh Glass was born in Pennsylvania in 1783.
+He was a seafaring man until French pirates took over his ship, and he ended up becoming a pirate instead of being killed by his captors.
 Eventually he escaped and swam ashore, ending up in Texas.

-In Texas, he encountered Native Americans who really weren't a fan of the white pirate who'd shown up in their midst.
-And once he escaped those Native Americans, he got captured by others.
+In Texas, he encountered Native Americans who really weren't fans of the white pirate who'd shown up in their midst.
+Once he escaped those Native Americans, he got captured by others.

-After escaping capture and near-death by three very different people groups, Hugh Glass found his way to the mountains, where he got his start in the fur trade.
-But his crazy, harrowing story was only beginning, and you'll need to watch this video to hear the rest.
+After escaping capture and near-death by three very different groups, Glass found his way to the mountains, where he got his start in the fur trade.
+But this crazy, harrowing story is only beginning, and you'll need to watch this video to hear the rest.